Foffex/iota-seed-recovery/README.txt

 If the script finds the seed, it will pause and display the seed until you take further action The script will simply stop once the loop is done if no seed is found

+If you need any additional help, you can reach me on Discrod under Foffex#5209

 ######################################################################################################
 Note:
 If the node isn't working, simply open the script in a tex editor and swap out the node address with a desired node